 There are more than 40 different status codes that can be involved in that communication.
 However, there are only a handful you’ll likely come across directly.
 When you do encounter a status code, it usually means that something has gone wrong.

 HTTP status codes fall into one of five categories, numbered between the 100s and 500s.
 Each series indicates a different type of problem.
-For example, error codes that fall into the 400s, such as the “404 Not Found” error, typically mean that there was an issue with the request and the website or page in question was unreachable.
+For example, error codes that fall into the 400s, such as the “404 Not Found” error and the ”401 error”, typically mean that there was an issue with the request and the website or page in question was unreachable.

 On the other hand, codes in the 300s – such as the HTTP 304 status code we’ll focus on in this post – are redirection codes.
 They make it clear that the information being requested was either temporarily or permanently substituted with another resource.